richiectr360/Ingest-Sales-Order-Payment-Data-in-Real-Time-in-NoSQL-Database/README.md

-# Data Engineering Project: Cassandra and Google Pub/Sub Integration
+# Data Engineering Project: Ingest Sales Order & Payment Data in Real Time in NoSQL Database

 This project demonstrates how to integrate Apache Cassandra with Google Pub/Sub for processing e-commerce order and payment data.
 It involves consuming mock order and payment data from Pub/Sub topics, ingesting them into a Cassandra database, and handling failures by sending problematic data to a Dead Letter Queue (DLQ).